Public and Nonprofit Administration

 School of Public, Nonprofit and Health Administration

-“Grand Valley was very instrumental in helping me become who I am today.
-There are dynamic on-campus experiences available to anyone who chooses to take advantage of them and these experiences really helped me.”
+“Grand Valley was very instrumental in helping me become who I am today.”

 View all Academic Programs offered by Grand Valley State University